signalfx/signalfx-agent/docs/monitors/prometheus-prometheus.md

 ## Overview

-This monitor scrapes [Prmoetheus server's own internal collector](https://prometheus.io/docs/prometheus/latest/getting_started/#configuring-prometheus-to-monitor-itself) metrics from a Prometheus exporter and sends them to SignalFx.
+This monitor scrapes [Prometheus server's own internal collector](https://prometheus.io/docs/prometheus/latest/getting_started/#configuring-prometheus-to-monitor-itself) metrics from a Prometheus exporter and sends them to SignalFx.
 It is a wrapper around the [prometheus-exporter](./prometheus-exporter.md) monitor